-As mentiined in Section 1, it turns out that I did mention Noga Alon's construction in [2, Apdx.
+It turns out that I did mention Noga Alon's construction in [2, Apdx.
 E.2.1.2] (but forgot of this).
 Also, it seems that Noga has mentioned the construction (and/or variants of it) in some old papers of his.
-Asking him about this in October 2019, he suggested a few alternative constructions, which are aimed at better expansion parameters.
-My favorite one, starts with an m-vertex d-regular graph, G_m , for $n \in [m, m + o(m)]$, and obtains an n-regular d'-regular graph by connecting each of the n - m new vertices to d' different old vertices.
+Asking him about this in October 2019, he suggested a few alternative constructions, which are aimed

-Noga is currently writing a paper with a spectral analysis of some of these alternative construction [1].
-The tentative abstract reads as follows.
+Noga plans to write a note with a spectral analysis of some of these alternative construction.